amirziai/learning/systems/cs107-cheat-sheet.md

 - [ ] Arithmetic vs. logical shift
 - [ ] Operations on pointers and longs (64-bit types) will use the full r-named registers, and operations on ints will use the e-named subregisters.
 - [ ] Signed vs. unsigned integer division (lab 6)
+- [ ] Registers and register flags, what happens when multiple things running at the same time on the processor?
+- [ ] How is the generated memory addresses in assembly are always the same? virtual memory?
+- [ ] `cmovg` usually used for ternary expressions?
 - [ ] ...